Maryland Pastel Society Bylaws

 SEC.
 1. There shall be four classifications of membership: SIGNATURE MEMBERS, ARTIST MEMBERS, PATRONS, and CORPORATE MEMBERS.

 b.
 ARTIST MEMBERS are those who have paid the specified fee for this level of membership but have yet to apply for or be accepted as Signature Members.
-Artist Members may vote and participate in all activities, with the exception of non-juried exhibitions and serving as a chair of a committee.
+Artist Members may vote and participate in all activities, with the exception of non-juried Signature Member exhibitions They may serve as committee members or chairs except for the Signature Member Committee where all members and chair must be SIGNATURE MEMBERS.
 Artist Members are encouraged to participate in all open-juried exhibitions and to apply for Signature Membership.

 c.
 PATRONS are individuals who wish to become an important part of the promotion of the arts in Maryland and the surrounding region.
 Monetary contributions, which are tax deductible, are welcomed at any time during the fiscal year.
 They will be listed on the Society's website.

 d.
 CORPORATE MEMBERS support the Society's efforts in promoting public interest in pastel paintings and art works through the purchase of paintings, as well as contributions, monetary and merchandise awards.
-Contributions and awards are tax deductible.
+Contributions and awards are tax deductible to the extent supported by law.
 They will also be listed on the Society's website.

 ARTICLE IV: DUES